 Barbell Front Squat

-The Barbell Front Squat is a compound barbell exercise where the load is held in front of the shoulders, shifting emphasis toward the front of the lower body.
-This front-loaded position promotes an upright torso and reduces reliance on the lower back compared to back squat variations.
+The Barbell Front Squat places the barbell across the front of the shoulders, shifting the center of mass forward and demanding a more upright torso throughout the movement.
+This position reduces shear forces on the lower back while placing greater emphasis on the quadriceps compared to back squat variations.

 - Stand with feet shoulder-width apart, position the barbell on your front deltoids with elbows high and pointing forward, creating a shelf with your shoulders.